lastchaosmarine/XwarsPublic/README.md

 # XwarsPublic
-Public repo for Project X bugs and that
+Public repo for Project X bugs and also some sample files

+Please open an issue for any bugs.